 - Please try to limit the amount of additional screen time your child has each day, as this can negatively affect sleep patterns, eyesight and mental wellbeing/mood in children.

-If children have any concerns whilst online, they can contact their class teacher through DB Primary.
+If children have any concerns whilst online, they should inform an adult

 There are also the following websites for support: